Early Outriders Impressions

-And despite what I said about the difficulty about — I could definitely feel the jump from +3 to +5.
-Given there are another 10 levels to go before the end, perhaps we will get that balanced-for-three best-of-the-best-builds experience yet.
+And despite what I said about the difficulty above — I could definitely feel the jump from +3 to +5.
+Given there are another 10 levels to go before the end, perhaps we will get that balanced-for-the-best-of-the-best-builds experience yet.

 Whether it does or doesn’t though I have to say the loot game is incredibly compelling so far.
 Gear has a range of primary stats and a set of mods.
 Primary stats include your usual suspects.
 Weapon power, skill power, status effect (DoTs or CC for the part) power, Crit damage, max health, etc etc. The mods are probably the more interesting part.
 You can collect ’em like Pokemon.
 As you dismantle any weapon or armor possessing a mod you don’t get own it gets added to your library.

 From there you can reapply them to other pieces of gear at relatively low cost.

 You can only swap one mod on a piece of gear — so you still need to get gear to drop with at least one desirable mod and the right balance of stats you want for your current build.
 The mix of good drops and craft-to-make-better is my favourite style of gear progression so it’s right up my alley. :)

 The pieces are all here to get a tonne more enjoyment out of the game but it is going to require some attention from the developers.